 The ESO should also track the version history of its ESO RRP submissions for the reporting year in the yellow cells between C57 and G59.
 If the ESO is submitting additional information with the RRP or earlier, this should be input in the yellow cells between G62 and G75.
-There is no input required in this worksheet.
+Changes Log There is no input required in this worksheet.
 Any errors identified or changes required should be notified to Ofgem, who will update the template, record the changes and issue a revision.
-The ESO should complete the reporting year in the yellow cell.
-Rows 11 to 16: Enter details of disposals in the regulatory year by asset type for the ESO in the yellow cells.
+Finance 1.1 Disposals Rows 11 to 16: Enter details of disposals in the regulatory year by asset type for the ESO in the yellow cells.
 For the avoidance of doubt, disposals should include assets transferred from the ESO to a company within the same group (ie a property company).
 Rows 21 to 27: Insert details of any adjustments or reclassifications relating to disposals in the yellow cells.
-The ESO is required to input information on the ESORIt term on this worksheet.
-The rest of this table draws information from Tables 1.3 (Pass Through), 1.4 (Tax Pools Totex Allocation), 1.7 (DRS Revenue), 2.1 (Totex Summary), 7.3 (NIA Expenditure) and 7.4 (CNIA Expenditure).
-See Chapter 34 of the PCFM Guidance for detailed guidance on how to populate these PCFM Variable Values. -See Chapter 34 of the PCFM Guidance. -See Chapter 34 of the PCFM Guidance.
-Pass through items (PTE) Rows 30 to 32: LFE, ITCE, TermE Actual payments per accounting records and forecast values for the reporting period in question should be input directly into the yellow input cells of this worksheet.
+1.2 Price Control Financial Model (PCFM) Inputs Summary The ESO is required to input information on the ESORI ${t}$ term on this worksheet. , The rest of this table draws information from Tables 1.3 (Pass Through), 1.4 (Tax Pools Totex Allocation), 1.7 (DRS Revenue), 2.1 (Totex Summary), 7.3 (NIA Expenditure) and 7.4 (CNIA Expenditure).
+See Chapter 3 of the PCFM Guidance for detailed guidance on how to populate these PCFM Variable Values.
+1.3 Pass Through See Chapter 3 of the PCFM Guidance.
+Any FSOESOt DIWE disallowed by Ofgem, in line with the disallowance policy as set out in Special Condition 4.2 Part J and the definition of efficient FSOESOt costs in Appendix 3, should be input as a positive value in the yellow cells in row 43 for ESO's actual funding for FSO Transition Activities.
+1.4 Tax Pools Inputs See Chapter 3 of the PCFM Guidance.
+1.5 Transmission Pass through items (PT t) Network Rev Rows 30 to 32: LFt, ITCt, Termt Actual payments per accounting records and forecast values for the reporting period in question should be input directly into the yellow input cells of this worksheet.
 The licence terms are defined in Part A of Special Condition 3.2.3 (Formula for calculating the allowed pass-through term).

-Row 33 to 39: TSPt, TSHt, TNGETt, TOFTOt, OFETt, TICFt and TICPt

-Actual and forecast values for the reporting period in question as notified by the relevant parties should be input directly into the yellow input cells of this worksheet.
-The licence terms are defined in Part A of Special Condition 3.2-3 (Formula for calculating the allowed pass-through term).
+Row 33 to 39: TSPt, TSHt, TNGETt, TOFTOt, OFETt, TICFt and TICPt Actual and forecast values for the reporting period in question as notified by the relevant parties should be input directly into the yellow input cells of this worksheet.
+The licence terms are defined in Part A of Special Condition 3.2 (Formula for calculating the allowed pass-through term). , Bad Debt Row 50 to 51: Bad Debt costs relate to any amounts that are incurred (or forecast) by the ESO due to with respect to Transmission Network Charges owed to it by one or more Defaulting Connection and Use of System Code Party and are treated as pass through under Special Condition 3.1 (Transmission Network Revenue Restriction).
+Values should be input into the yellow input cells of the bad debt section of this worksheet.
+The 'BDA' in row 50 should include the TNUoS Bad Debt costs that ESO expects to incur including any RIIO-1 TNUoS Bad Debt.
+The RBDt 'Recovered TNUoS Bad Debt' value should be input in row 51 as a positive value and should include the aggregate value of any bad debt recovered (including RIIO-1 TNUoS Bad Debt), where the costs have previously been recovered via the BDA term.